Is social investment more expensive than mainstream commercial lending?

 When a loan or investment is being made by an institution such as a bank, they will consider what terms to offer based on how risky they think the investment is.
 Social enterprises sometimes fall into a higher risk category making it expensive, or sometimes impossible, to borrow money.
 Often social investors will lend where mainstream lenders will not.
 When comparing rates, it is more useful to find out what commercial lenders would offer, for example, for unsecured riskier loans, rather than the high street rates that you sometimes see advertised.

 The cheapest form of commercial finance is normally a secured loan.
-This is most widely available from commercial banks, though the social banks (such as Charity Bank) generally offer competitive pricing and may lend to charities and social enterprise that banks would not.
+This is most widely available from commercial banks.
+However, the social banks (such as Charity Bank) generally offer competitive pricing and may lend to charities and social enterprise that high-street banks would not.

-In cases where you are not able to secure the loan against a building or other asset, it will often be challenging to raise commercial finance.
-Where finance is available from banks or peer-to-peer lending platforms they may demand personal guarantees.
+If you are not able to secure the loan against a building or other asset, it will often be challenging to raise commercial finance.
+When finance is available from banks or peer-to-peer lending platforms, they may demand personal guarantees.

 Social lenders will rarely ask for personal guarantees, and will sometimes expect a lower rate of interest for equivalent risk.
-However, the cost of social investment depends on the social investor, their motivations for investing, risk appetite and return expectations.
-For example, a trust or foundation may be willing to provide a loan at lower than commercial rates of interest, whereas a social bank may have higher financial return requirements to meet their responsibilities to their shareholders as a sustainable business.
-Many social investors will trade off the return and risk expected with the likely social impact achieved.
+However, the cost of social investment depends on the social investor, their motivations for investing, risk appetite and return expectations (read more about this here).
+For example, a trust or foundation may be willing to provide a loan at lower than commercial rates of interest.
+Whereas a social bank may have higher financial return requirements to meet their responsibilities to their shareholders as a sustainable business.
+Many social investors will trade-off the return and risk expected with the likely social impact achieved.